guilhermeiablo/aquinaomoraninguem/README.md

 # aquinaomoraninguem

 <h2>1.
 Pre-processing in QGis</h2>
-<p>After downloading data from the <a href="ftp://geoftp.ibge.gov.br/recortes_para_fins_estatisticos/grade_estatistica/censo_2010/"></a>Brazilian 2010 Census Statistic Grid (56 shapefiles), simple operation using python for selecting only squares in which population is not zero.
+<p>After downloading data from the <a href="ftp://geoftp.ibge.gov.br/recortes_para_fins_estatisticos/grade_estatistica/censo_2010/"> Brazilian 2010 Census Statistic Grid </a> (56 shapefiles), simple operation using python for selecting only squares in which population is not zero.
 For the rendering to be more efficient in TileMill, we erased every square from a Brazil administrative boundary polygon. </p>

 <h2>2.
 TileMill</h2>
 <p>Following, we open our resultant shapefile in TileMill with the CSS Carto rule comp-op: dst-out.
 We add a shapefile containing water polygons (obtained through openstreetmap) with the rule comp-op: src-out.
 Export result in MBTiles format.</p>